-Welcome to the Major!
+Welcome to the Department of Religion!

 Our department offers one of the most comprehensive undergraduate majors in the country.
 The academic study of religion is by its very nature an interdisciplinary field, and so the courses we offer examine the diverse array of religious cultures around the globe from historical, ethical, philosophical, cultural, and social perspectives.